ApolloAuto/apollo/README.md

 ## Getting Started

-We just released many upgraded features to the Apollo master.
-This upgrade is loaded with new modules and features, but needs to be calibrated and configured perfectly before you take it for a spin.
+Apollo 3.5 is loaded with new modules and features, but needs to be calibrated and configured perfectly before you take it for a spin.
 Please review the prerequisites and installation steps in detail to ensure that you are well equipped to build and launch Apollo.
 You could also check out Apollo's architecture overview for a greater understanding on Apollo's core technology and platform.

 **To learn more, please refer to the
 [migration guide](docs/howto/how_to_migrate_to_the_updated_apollo_master_from_old_versions.md)